 - Foster Homes: Rescues need tons of help during crisis situations.
 Regrettably, some animal rescues must close their doors.
 However, the residents need care, so where do they go?
 Many such as COHRS, requested foster homes for about 140 bunnies.
 In "vacation" homes, the rabbits continue to get the best care possible.
 Relocating the rabbits also protects the volunteers, i.e., so they don’t have to leave their homes to care for the rabbits in the Bunny Barn.

-- Requesting donations: If you’re unable to foster or volunteer but want to help ... donate.
+- Requesting donations: If you’re unable to foster or volunteer but want to help ... donate for emergency preparation.
 Rescues need supplies, enrichment items, or money.
 Be sure to check their websites or social media for their needs.
 Also, check their guidelines on how and where to donate goods.

 Staying Open with Reduced Services

 As a community resource, many rescues are open during emergencies.
-They may adjust or postpone their open hours, services, and events.
+They may adjust or postpone their open hours, services, and events as animal rescues are ready for anything.

 - Stray turn in and relinquishments by appointment: To control intake, rescues change to slating appointment times to control intake.
 This facilitates needing less staff on hand at the facility.
 Those staff can be better utilized in the community.